*Updated October 19 2021

 3.Now insert and remove the game cartridge from your system about 5 to 6 times in rapid succession.
 This will also help to remove any foreign particles that still may be on the game's pins and blocking the connection.
 Remove the cartridge one last time and blow in the bottom of the game as well as the cartridge slot of the console.
 Insert the game cartridge and power on.

 Also try removing the jumper pak, located inside the expansion bay on top of the console between the power and reset buttons.
-You can pry out the pak with a flat head screwdriver or butter knife from the rear of the pak itself.
-Once removed blow out the expansion bay and do a quick wipe of the jumper pak pins.
+You can pry out the pak with a flat head screwdriver or butter knife, or using the corner of the door to the expansion bay itself.
+Once removed blow out the expansion bay and do a quick wipe of the jumper pak pins with a q-tip as with the games.
 Insert the jumper pak into the expansion bay and power on your system.

 Game cleaning should be done a few times a year to ensure the play quality of your games and systems.
 For further details please visit blog.dkoldies.com for more information on cleaning and maintaining your games.